 2. Color Choices

 Colors play a critical role in photography.
 They can influence mood, evoke emotions, and contribute to the overall aesthetics of your website.
+When learning how to take quality images for a website, color choice is key.

 As a rule of thumb, it’s generally best to avoid extremely bright colors, as they can cause color casts on the skin and are generally distracting.